OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDeviceTimeManager.rst

     .. cpp:function:: OcaStatus GetDeviceTimeNTP(OcaTimeNTP &DeviceTime)

         Get current value of device time-of-day clock in NTP format.
-Return value indicates whether value was successfully retrieved.
-This method is optional and deprecated.
+        **Deprecated** in version 3 of this class.

         This method has id ``3.1``.